 Tag Archive: Data

-Brian Love is a Software Engineer at the Center for Security and Emerging Technology, where he works on the Emerging Technology Observatory initiative.
+Brian Love is a Senior Software Engineer at the Center for Security and Emerging Technology, where he works on the Emerging Technology Observatory initiative.

 Introducing the Emerging Technology Observatory